PanasonicConnect/notify-teams-workflows-webhook/README-en.md

 ### Configuration

 By specifying the config parameter, you can customize the content and conditions of the notification.
-Comments in the following json are included for illustrative purposes, but comments cannot be included in the actual json.
+Comments in the following JSON are included for illustrative purposes, but comments cannot be included in the actual JSON.

 ```JSON
 {